microsoft/farmbeatsforstudents/farmbeats-datastreamer/README.md

 ## Serial Communication

 The Raspberry Pi interacts with a custom Excel workbook using the Microsoft Data Streamer Add-in for Excel.
-Data sent from the Pi to Excel will stream into worksheet 'Data In', and data sent from Excel worksheet 'Data Out' streams to the Pi.
+Data transmitted from the Pi to Excel will stream into worksheet 'Data In', and data sent from Excel worksheet 'Data Out' streams to the Pi.
 For more information about Microsoft Data Streamer visit: <https://docs.microsoft.com/en-us/microsoft-365/education/data-streamer/>

-Interaction with the Pi can also be managed by any program or device capable and sending and receiving serial data by using the following schema.
+Interaction with the Pi can also be managed by any serial terminal program or any device capable of sending and receiving serial data by using the following schema.

 ### Serial Data Schema

-The serial data format is a comma delimited string with the following fields.
+The serial data format is a comma delimited string with a single line ending character.

+Example:
+`"data1,data2\n"`

-#### Serial data sent from the Pi
+#### Serial data transmitted by the Pi

+The data transmitted is a series of live data points from sensors and variables that indicate the current state of the Pi.

 * Column 1: Raspberry Pi Time
 * Column 2: Soil temperature